Scripter17/JREP/README.md

 Basically I couldn't find a good GREP for windows and GREP itself kinda sucks so I did it myself.
 Excpect dumb bodges and messy code despite my efforts to keep both to a minimum.

+JREP is released under the "Don't Be a Dick" public license.
+Please see [dbad-license.org](https://dbad-license.org) or [LICENSE](LICENSE) for more details.

+All images used for testing have been provided by wikimedia under Crative Commons.

 To install via PIP: [`pip install JREP`](https://pypi.org/project/JREP/)

 Check [here](#compatibility) for compatibility info